The Support Designs of Several Families of Lifted Linear Codes: Introduction

 Combinatorists are in general interested only in the following types of $t$-designs: \begin{itemize} \item $t$-$(v, k, \lambda)$ designs with large strength $t$. \item $t$-$(v, k, \lambda)$ designs with small value $\lambda$, in particular, $\lambda=1$. \item Symmetric and quasi-symmetric $t$-designs. \end{itemize} However, coding theorists are also interested in $t$-$(v, k, \lambda)$ designs with small strength $t$ and large $\lambda$, as some $2$-designs could be used to construct linear codes with very good parameters \cite{DT21}.
 This is the main motivation of obtaining new $2$-designs by studying the lifted Hamming and Simplex codes in this paper.
 The second motivation of this paper is that two-weight and three-weight linear codes have interesting applications in association schemes, cryptography and graph theory.

-As a follow-up of \cite{Ding241}, we will do the following in this paper: \begin{itemize} \item Add some new fundamental results for lifted linear codes. \item Determine the weight distributions of lifted Hamming codes and lifted Simplex codes. \item Study the $2$-designs supported by lifted Hamming codes and lifted Simplex codes. \item Settle the weight distributions of the lifted codes of the Reed-Muller codes of some orders. \item Present many infinite families of $3$-designs supported by lifted Reed-Muller codes. \end{itemize} The contributions of this paper are summarised in Section \ref{sec-last}.
+As a follow-up of \cite{Ding241}, we will do the following in this paper: \begin{itemize} \item Add some new fundamental results for lifted linear codes. \item Study the $2$-designs supported by lifted projective Reed-Muller codes. \item Study the $2$-designs supported by lifted Hamming codes and lifted Simplex codes. \item Settle the weight distributions of the lifted codes of the Reed-Muller codes of some orders. \item Present many infinite families of $3$-designs supported by lifted Reed-Muller codes. \end{itemize} The contributions of this paper are summarised in Section \ref{sec-last}.
+The results of this paper complement the literatures of coding theory and combinatorics.